Low Calorie Brownies

 I loved how easy the folding step was even for a beginner like me and the Greek yogurt gave these brownies a creamy texture that was surprisingly satisfying.
 Definitely a keeper for when I need something chocolaty without the guilt.

 Loved how simple and speedy this recipe was to follow.
 The rich chocolate taste paired perfectly with the creamy texture from the Greek yogurt.
-Next time I may try adding a sprinkle of chopped walnuts for a little crunch.
+Next time I'm adding chopped walnuts for crunch.

 I was amazed at how these brownies smelled just like traditional ones while baking and the crackly tops added a real bakery-style touch.
 I used coconut milk and they still turned out moist and rich.
 These might be my new go-to treat for low calorie chocolate cravings.